webdiscus/html-bundler-webpack-plugin/README.md

 The `include` helper automatically resolves `.html` and `.hbs` extensions, it can be omitted.

+**The `runtime` option**

+The path to the handlebars runtime library.
+The path can be absolute or relative to `node_modules` directory.
+Defaults runtime file is `handlebars/runtime`.
+This options is used only by import templates in JavaScript, in [compile mode](#compile-mode).

 **The `partials` option**

 Type: `Array<string>|Object` Default: `[]`